premtsd-code/LinkedIn/readme.md

-# 📘 LinkedIn Clone – Microservices Architecture
+# 📘 Scalable Microservices Architecture

-A LinkedIn-style social platform built using Java and Spring Boot microservices, featuring scalable and distributed design with Kafka, Redis, Eureka, Docker, and centralized configuration and logging tools.
+A LinkedIn themed social platform built using Java and Spring Boot microservices, featuring scalable and distributed design with Kafka, Redis, Eureka, Docker, and centralized configuration and logging tools.

 ---